Anis Nabar

-Yohanis Nabar (born 14 September 1992), better known as Anis Nabar, is an Indonesian professional footballer who plays as a winger for Liga 2 club Persipura Jayapura.
+Yohanis Nabar (born 14 September 1992), better known as Anis Nabar, is an Indonesian professional footballer who plays as a winger for Liga 4 club Persiker Keerom.

 Career

 PSMS Medan

 He was signed for PSMS Medan to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.